 The Malnutrition Task Force has developed this resource pack to help identify those at risk of undernutrition.
-It brings together screening tools that have been developed for use in the community by non-clinical staff, including volunteers and carers who work with older people, or by older people and their families.

 As we age and life changes, our appetites and nutritional needs can change and sometimes we may find it harder to eat enough to maintain good health and wellbeing.
 The Malnutrition Task Force have produced the booklet, Eating Well in Later Life, to bring together helpful and practical tips on eating and keeping well as life changes.